 In each case, the pattern is the same.
 Methods are known that would replace present unsustainable practices with sustainable ones.
 By following these methods, life would be plentiful for all, without detracting in any way from the potential for ongoing flourishing in the longer term.
 However, the transition from unsustainable to sustainable practices requires overcoming very significant inertia in existing systems.
 In some cases, what’s also required is vigorous research and development, to turn ideas for new solutions into practical realities.
 Unfortunately, in the absence of short-term business cases, this research and development fails to receive the investment it requires.

 In each case, the solution follows the same principles.
 Society as a whole needs to agree on prioritising research and development of various solutions.
-And society as a whole needs to agree on penalties and taxes that should be applied to increasingly discourage the unsustainable practices.
+Society as a whole needs to agree on penalties and taxes that should be applied to increasingly discourage the unsustainable practices.
 And society as a whole needs to provide a social safety net to assist those peoples whose livelihoods are adversely impacted by these changes.

 Left to its own devices, the free market is unlikely to reach the same conclusions.
-Instead, due to failing to assign proper values to various externalities, the market will produce adverse results.
+Instead, because it fails to assign proper values to various externalities, the market will produce harmful results.
 Accordingly, these are cases when society as a whole needs to constrain and steer the operation of the free market.
 In other words, transhumanist politics needs to exert itself.